 The next sentence begins with, “In fact, the House Rabbit Society, a national organization devoted to rabbit welfare, occasionally stages a rescue…” The conclusion to be drawn here is that HRS rescuers a) have unsophisticated eating habits and b) are potential assassins.

-Implying guilt, the sentence is introduced as a “fact,” when the only factual portion is that we are a national organization devoted to rabbit welfare.
-We have never staged a rescue.
-We rescue, by request, through humane societies, veterinarians, and private parties.
+Implying guilt, the sentence is introduced as a “fact,” when the only factual portion is that [House Rabbit Society is a] national organization devoted to rabbit welfare.
+[HRS has] never staged a rescue.
+[HRS rescues], by request, through humane societies, veterinarians, and private parties.

 The dual purposes of the American Rabbit Breeders Association–representing breeders who offer recipes for rabbit meatballs as well as representing pet owners–seem to be justification for WSJ to ignore the pet-related industry altogether.